filecoin-project/filecoin-fvm-localnet/README.md

 ## Usage notes

+- This network has a sector size of 2KiB.
+This is set in the .env file.
+This means that the largest storage deals you can make with the miner will be 2KiB.
+If you want an 8MiB network and storage deals of up to 8MiB, then uncomment the appropriate `SECTOR_SIZE` line and restart docker compose.

-- The first time the localnet runs, it will need to download ~5GB of initial data to start the network.
-After this, local information is stored in `data/`.
+- The first time you run `docker compose up`, it will need to download ~3GB of data to start the network (1GB of docker images, and 2GB of initial proof data for the network genesis).
+If you run the 8MiB network, it will need to download about 6GB of proof data to start up.

-- The localnet will take a while to start up -- around 5 - 10 minutes depending on how quickly it can download the initial state data
+- The localnet will take a while to start up -- around 5 - 10 minutes depending on how quickly it can download the docker image and initial proof data.

 - If you have not started the network for a while, then it may take a while to re-sync with itself.
 If you wish to avoid the wait and wish to reset the network (losing any local state) then you can delete the `data` directory.

-- This network has a sector size of 8MB, this means that the largest storage deals you can make with the miner will be of 8MB.

 - This network has a block time of 15 seconds (half the time of Filecoin mainnet).